The Pros & Cons of Microsoft EMS

 Lastly, multi-factor authentication is truly the standard today for authentication when logging on to services.
 Those services can be remote, or they can be internal.
 But by utilizing multi-factor authentication, you eliminate the risk of compromised usernames and passwords.

-[Jeffery Lauria] Advanced threat protection utilizes state-of-the-art technology to profile users with adaptive learning.
-And what that basically means is over a period of time it understands the behavior of a user, when things change, and abnormalities.
-So for example, if a user does the same thing day in and day out, and then all of a sudden changes, it will alert an administrator there is some form of change.
+Advanced threat protection utilizes state-of-the-art technology to profile users with adaptive learning.
+Over a period of time, ATP understands the behavior of a user, when things change, and abnormalities.
+So for example, if a user does the same thing day in and day out, and then all of a sudden changes, it will alert an administrator to that change.

-In addition to which, it also protects the user's identity, meaning it will check to see if a username or password, has been compromised.
-If a username or password has been compromised, it will alert the administrator of that event, and not just alert the administrator, but will also provide them some forensic details.
+In addition, it also protects the user's identity, meaning it will check to see if a username or password has been compromised.
+If a username or password has been compromised, it will alert the administrator of that event and provide some forensic details.
 Basically, an auto log.
 So, how did the compromise happen?
-And once you have that information—one is you can remediate it, but then from that you can take more proactive measures that protect the rest of the organization.
+And once you have that information—you can remediate it, then take more proactive measures that protect the rest of the organization.

-[Jeffery Lauria] One of the drawbacks of EMS is it does not support location services.
+One of the drawbacks of EMS is that it does not support location services.
 Location services gives the administrator the ability to determine where the device is at any point in time.

 One other additional con of EMS is because EMS has so many components, it does take some knowledge of which to deploy.
 It is not a point-and-click solution, but once configured, it works seamlessly.
 Using EMS in products like Microsoft 365, SharePoint, and OneDrive, will enable and empower your users to work any time, anywhere, on any device, and still maintain control as an organization.